-The purpose of this booklet is to outline financial aid resources for counselors, parents, and students.
+The purpose of this handbook is to outline financial aid resources for the students and families of Monongalia County Schools.
 The information provided highlights scholarships available to students in Monongalia County.
 Though there are federal, state, local, and high school scholarships included, this booklet does not contain an exhaustive list of all available financial resources.
 For more information about scholarships and awards, you might also go to a specific college's website or contact their financial aid office.